Speak2Erase/libfmod-rb/README.md

 eventinstance.set_3d_attributes(struct)
 ```

-Also of note: User data and callbacks are unsupported for now.
+Also of note:
-Callbacks in the future will likely run in an event thread.
+Callbacks run in an event thread.
 See [this](https://www.burgestrand.se/articles/asynchronous-callbacks-in-ruby-c-extensions/) for more information.

+Due to weird behavior and needing to satisfy teh ruby garbage collector, user data is unsupported for now.
+I will return to it later.

 I hope that's enough info to get you started!